Burning Issue: Pre-Sterilizing Jars before Canning

 Washing is also a good time to inspect jars for any cracks or chips, discarding or re-purposing those jars for non-canning uses if any imperfections are found.
 If you see scales or film from hard water left on your jars, then remove this by soaking jars for several hours in a solution containing 1 cup of vinegar (5% acidity) per gallon of water.

 In order to actually sterilize jars, they need to be submerged in (covered by) boiling water for 10 minutes.
 When a process time is 10 minutes or more, the jars will be sterilized DURING processing in the canner.
 Therefore, when process times are 10 minutes or more, pre-sterilization of jars is not needed.
 It doesn't hurt your product to do it anyway, but it does require additional time and energy and is unnecessary.

 To pre-sterilize jars, place the cleaned jars right-side-up on a rack in a canner and fill the jars and canner with water to 1-inch above the tops of the jars.
 Bring the water to a boil and then boil for 10 minutes at altitudes less than 1,000 feet elevation.
 Add 1 additional minute for each additional 1,000 feet of elevation.
 When you are ready to fill the jars, remove the jars one at a time, emptying the water from them back into the canner.
 This will keep the hot water in the canner for processing filled jars.

 So, in summary: Is a 5-minute process time enough to sterilize jars?
-No. If you are using a process time of only 5 minutes, such as for some jellied products, then you need to pre-sterilize jars before filling them (or increase the process time to 10 minutes).
+No. If you are using a process time of only 5 minutes, such as for some jellied or pickled products, then you need to pre-sterilize jars before filling them (or increase the process time to 10 minutes).
 If a process time is 10 minutes or more then will the jars be sterilized?
 Yes, but be sure to wash and rinse them well, and keep warm, before filling them with food.

 National Center for Home Food Preservation